VincentPaulV/CS252-OS-Assignment/Q1-2.24/README.md

 * The contents of a file mapping, are initialized using length bytes starting at offset offset in the file (or other object) referred to by the file descriptor fd.
   > Offset must be a multiple of the page size
+* Returns a pointer to the mapped area.
+On error, the value MAP_FAILED (that is, (void *) -1) is returned, and errno is set to indicate the error.

 ### 8. **pread64():**
 ```